jkillingsworth/jkillingsworth.com/README.md

       jekyll serve

-  To access the site from another device:
+  To access the site from another device on the network:

       jekyll serve --host 0.0.0.0